MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 set(ANDROID_MAVEN_PATH ${CMAKE_CURRENT_SOURCE_DIR}/../../../../../Maven)
 ```

-4. In the same CMakeLists.txt we also need to define some compilar flags for XSAPI and XAL copy the following and insert it just after the add_library element
+10. In the same `CMakeLists.txt` file, define the following compiler flags for XSAPI and XAL.
+    Copy the following code and insert it just after the `add_library` element:

 ```json
 # Add pre-processor definitions to the project